Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/02-mixing-c-rtl-kernels/README.md

    make all TARGET=hw_emu LAB=run2
    ```

-   As before, run emulation, and generate and review the Application Timeline by running the following commands from within the `./reference-files` directory.
+   As before, run emulation and generate and review the Application Timeline by running the following commands from within the `./reference-files` directory.

 3. Set XCL_EMULATION_MODE environment variable for hardware emulation, and run the application.